ianmichels/marketo-measure-learn.en/help/onboarding/marketo-measure-101/touchpoints.md

 ---
 title: Touchpoints
-description: This lesson describes what touchpoints are in Bizible, how they are created, and how they are used for attribution.
-Bizible data objects including Bizible Touchpoints (BTs) and Bizible Attribution Touchpoints (BATs) are introduced.
+description: This lesson describes what touchpoints are in Marketo Measure, how they are created, and how they are used for attribution.
+Marketo Measure data objects including Marketo Measure Touchpoints (BTs) and Marketo Measure Attribution Touchpoints (BATs) are introduced.
 role: User
 level: Beginner
 doc-type: Feature Video